Centralia Massacre (Missouri): Background

 In 1864, the military forces of the Confederate States, faced with a rapidly deteriorating position, launched an invasion of northern Missouri.
 It was led by General Sterling Price and his Missouri State Guard.
 The objective was to influence the 1864 presidential election by capturing St. Louis and the state capitol at Jefferson City.
 As part of his strategy, Price encouraged guerrilla warfare, especially the disruption of the railroads.
 "Bloody Bill" Anderson and his guerrilla company were among those who took part.

 On September 23, 1864, Anderson engaged in a skirmish in Boone County, Missouri, seven miles east of Rocheport.
-His men managed to kill eleven U.S. Army soldiers and three black civilian teamsters.
-The U.S. soldiers responded by shooting six of Anderson's men captured at a house in Rocheport the next day.
+His men managed to kill eleven Union soldiers and three civilian teamsters.
+The Union soldiers responded by shooting six of Anderson's men captured at a house in Rocheport the next day.

-Also, on September 24, Anderson attacked the pro-U.S. town of Fayette, but the attack failed.
+Also, on September 24, Anderson attacked the pro-Union town of Fayette, but the attack failed.
 Thirteen of Anderson's men were killed, and more than 30 were wounded.
-Only one U.S. soldier was killed, with two wounded.
+Only one Union soldier was killed, with two wounded.

 Massacre

 At 9:00 a.m. on September 27, Anderson, with about 80 guerrillas, some dressed in stolen U.S. Army uniforms, moved into Centralia to cut the North Missouri Railroad.
 The guerrillas looted the town and reportedly drank whiskey from stolen boots.
 Anderson blocked the North Missouri Railroad line, a fact that the engineer of an approaching train failed to realize until too late, as the men he saw were wearing blue uniforms.
 The guerrillas swarmed the train and divided the 125 passengers between civilians and soldiers.
-A total of 24 U.S. soldiers were aboard, all on leave after the Battle of Atlanta and heading to their homes in northwest Missouri or southwest Iowa.
+A total of 24 Union soldiers were aboard, all on leave after the Battle of Atlanta and heading to their homes in northwest Missouri or southwest Iowa.

 The U.S. soldiers were ordered at gunpoint to strip off their uniforms.
 When Anderson called for an officer, Sergeant Thomas Goodman stepped forward, expecting to be shot so the rest would be spared.
 Instead, Anderson's men ignored Goodman and began shooting the others.
 Anderson's men then mutilated and scalped the bodies.
 The guerrillas then set fire to the train and sent it down the tracks toward Sturgeon, Missouri.
 They torched the depot and rode away from the town.
-Sergeant Goodman was taken prisoner on Anderson's orders; it was planned that he would be later exchanged for one of Anderson's men held prisoner by U.S. forces.
+Sergeant Goodman was taken prisoner on Anderson's orders; it was planned that he would be later exchanged for one of Anderson's men held prisoner by Union forces.
 Goodman spent ten days in the captivity of the guerrillas before escaping at night as they prepared to cross the Missouri River near Rocheport.